openstack/keystone/doc/source/admin/identity-certificates-for-pki.rst

 correctly token generation requires a public/private key pair.
 The public key must be signed in an X509 certificate, and the certificate used to sign it must be available as a Certificate Authority (CA) certificate.
-These files can be generated either using the :command:`keystone-manage` utility, or externally generated.
+These files should be externally generated.
 The files need to be in the locations specified by the top level Identity service configuration file ``/etc/keystone/keystone.conf`` as specified in the above section.
 Additionally, the private key should only be readable by